|

 Anyone done anything similar?
 Or advice on why this would/wouldn't work?

-____________________ Previous: Aprilia Habana Retro 50cc (beauty), Yamaha SR125 (fell apart), Honda XR125 (nippy little commuter), Honda SLR650 (Geewhizz), Yamaha Diversion 900S (Smoooooth) written off courtesy of a stupid escaped horse.
+Previous: Aprilia Habana Retro 50cc (beauty), Yamaha SR125 (fell apart), Honda XR125 (nippy little commuter), Honda SLR650 (Geewhizz), Yamaha Diversion 900S (Smoooooth) written off courtesy of a stupid escaped horse.

 (7 year gap), BMW F650 (Relaxing ride).
 Aprilia Caponord ETV1000 (Big and bold).
 Yamaha FZS600 (got me in trouble too quick!).